yongsheng268/tfx/tfx/examples/chicago_taxi_pipeline/README.md

 Follow above instructions of Chicago Taxi Example with 'taxi_pipeline_simple' replaced by 'taxi_pipeline_portable_beam'.

-(Check http://localhost:8081 for the Spark Cluster Dashboard)
+- Check http://localhost:8081 for the Spark master UI
+- Check http://localhost:4040 for the Spark application UI (while the job is running)

 # Learn more